amorphic/jimternet/content/yow_sydney_2016_day_two.md

 Header_Cover: https://c3.staticflickr.com/1/303/30812145474_66436245a6_c.jpg
 Status: published

-After all the fun of [day one][yow 2016 day one] was a little late arriving at day two of YOW!
+After all the fun of [day one][yow 2016 day one] I was a little late arriving at day two of YOW!
 Sydney 2016 and unfortuantely missed the opening keynote (booooo...).
 But I eventually arrived back at the old Redfern train workshop, this time brandishing the [Pythonic Staff of Enlightenment][pythonic staff]...

 ![james pythonic][james pythonic]